-The MRC London Intercollegiate DTP (MRC LID) is a partnership between St George's, University of London Part of City St George's, University of London (St George's) and London School of Hygiene & Tropical Medicine (LSHTM).
-The funding for these studentships is provided by the MRC (Medical Research Council) and the partnership institutions (St George's and LSHTM).
+The MRC London Intercollegiate DTP (MRC LID) is a partnership between City St George's, University of London (CSG) and London School of Hygiene & Tropical Medicine (LSHTM).
+The funding for these studentships is provided by the MRC (Medical Research Council) and the partnership institutions (CSG and LSHTM).